Javier Zamora: Activism

 Zamora was a founder, with poets Marcelo Hernandez Castillo and Christopher Soto (AKA Loma), of the Undocupoets campaign which eliminated citizenship requirements from major first poetry book prizes in the United States.
+"You're really forced into the MFA program, after which you go out and try to find a fellowship and, ideally, a book," Zamora adds.
+"It's been a trend, and numerous pieces have been written about how the MFA route is problematic since it excludes many individuals of color."